Zinc Counter and Tracker

 iOS Universel / Forme et santé

-Set your target daily zinc intake based on guidance provided in the app and your preferences for weights of food (g or oz) and display of zinc content in foods and beverages (ie, %target/serving, mg/100g or mg/1oz, or %target/100g or %target/1oz).
+Set your target daily zinc intake based on guidance provided in the app and your preferences for weights of food (g or oz) and display of zinc content in foods and beverages (ie, mg or %target/serving, mg/100g or mg/1oz, or %target/100g or %target/1oz).

 Record food and beverage consumption using dictation, search, or by favoriting foods, and using the serving sizes provided, which can be changed at any time.
 Tap the notepad to add notes.